 I have been reading and learning a lot about following your passion and doing work that matters.
 This book was recommended to me along those lines.
 I finished it, but I didn’t leave with a lot of inspiration.
 I felt like it applied more to a corporate setting and less to someone trying to make it with a small creative business.
 There were a few helpful tidbits, but I mostly found it full of catchy phrases and jargon.

 Another page-turner from JoJo Moyes.
 This is the story of a gorgeous painting, love and loss, and the trials and hardships of life during World War I as well as the modern day.
 The story weaves over a century and is compelling and sweet.
 I fell in love with the characters and was completely delighted with the ending.
 I don’t want to give anything away, so just read it.
-And if you haven’t read Me Before You
+And if you haven’t read Me Before You, do it soon.

 This was another read-aloud and is told from the perspective of a horse named Joey.
 It takes place during WWI and is a very good introduction to war and the life of a soldier during that time period.
 It’s gentle but still gives a glimpse into the horribly conditions they lived in and the thoughts they had about the war.
 My favorite part was an exchange between a German solider and a British soldier, out in the field.
 They settle a small dispute peacefully and one of them comments that if they had just an hour together they could probably settle the war and be done with the whole dreadful thing.
 I felt like that was such a true representation of the situation.
 Ultimately we’re all just people and if given the chance most people are good and kind and understanding My kids and I loved the story.